 Eagle Watching Season Has Returned!

 I hate to say it but until I started researching the American Bald Eagle and its migration pattern for these blogs, I don’t know that I had ever seen a bald eagle.
-My brother was shocked at this revelation but they were not something you just saw every day.
+My brother was shocked at this revelation, but they are just not birds you see every day.
 In fact, January through March is the prime time for eagle viewing and so I’ve taken more of an interest in this annual occurrence.
-In fact, a photography group that I joined last year just went on an outing last Sunday to Clarksville, MO…all in the hopes of capturing these beautiful creatures in a picture!
-A little bluebird must have told the eagles we were coming because we certainly were not disappointed.
-Well…I might have been disappointed in my pictures but I can only fault the person behind the camera and the equipment…not the eagles!
-In fact, it was such a great day for photographing these beautiful birds that many people have talked about going a second time – me included!
+Unfortunately, my schedule doesn’t always allow me the opportunity to go eagle watching so I live vicariously through photos that many of my photographer friends post on Facebook.
+It’s the next best thing to being there!

 I follow several local towns and communities on Facebook, including Clarksville, Louisiana, and Hannibal on the Missouri side of the river and Quincy, Grafton and Alton on the Illinois side…and it won’t be any time at all before they start sharing information on the eagle sightings in their area.
 So why does the eagle population vary from year to year?
 As I have learned, the eagles migrate south because of the cold weather, mainly up north.
 When the rivers up north become frozen over with ice…this forces an increase in the eagle population further south where the birds can still find open water in which to feed.